 "I live downtown and I have watched how the homeless community has grown," said vocalist and NW Folklife Festival organizer Michelle Searle, "and it's exponential."

 Searle and manager Mackenzie McAnnich started the group in 2017, raising enough money to hand out a hundred packets the first year.
-This time they'll deliver 10 times that number.
+This year they are partnering with Northwest Hospitality with hopes of delivering even more packets.

 "I get to sleep in a nice warm dry place every day and when I drive around the streets of Seattle I see a lot of people that don't have that," said McAnnich.
 "And I fell like how can I contribute, how can I help these folks?"